-- We endeavour to deny access to social networking sites to pupils within school. - All pupils, and in loco parentis, staff are advised to be cautious about the information given by others on sites, for example users not being who they say they are. - There is no placing of pupil images (or details within images that could give background details) on such sites. - No pupil's personal details are given out on such sites which may identify them or where they are. - Our staff, who monitor all internet activity, are to report any incidents. - Staff understand it is highly inappropriate to use open social networking sites and public chat room facilities with pupils.
+- We endeavour to deny access to social networking features of any sites to pupils within school, unless permission is given and is part of a teacher-led educational activity. - All pupils, and in loco parentis, staff are advised to be cautious about the information given by others on sites, for example users not being who they say they are. - Except for official school channels where permissions have been given there is no placing of pupil images (or details within images that could give background details) on such sites. - No pupil's personal details are given out on such sites which may identify them or where they are. - Our staff, who monitor all internet activity, are to report any incidents. - Staff understand it is highly inappropriate to use open social networking features within sites and public chat room facilities with pupils.
 They are expected to use the tools within the resources provided.